wherobots/wherobots-python-dbapi/README.md

     client application.
 The default is EWKT (string) and the most convenient for human inspection while still being usable by libraries like Shapely.
-* `session_type`: `"single"` or `"multi"`; if set to `"single"`, then each call to `connect()` establishes an exclusive connection to a distinct and dedicated Wherobots runtime; if set to "multi", then multiple `connect()` calls with the same arguments and credentials will connect to the same shared Wherobots runtime;
+* `version`: one of the WherobotsDB runtime versions that is available to you, if you need to pin your usage to a particular, supported WherobotsDB version.
+Defaults to `"latest"`.
-    `"single"` is the default.
+* `session_type`: `"single"` or `"multi"`; if set to `"single"`, then each call to `connect()` establishes an exclusive connection to a distinct and dedicated Wherobots runtime; if set to "multi", then multiple `connect()` calls with the same arguments and credentials will connect to the same shared Wherobots runtime; `"multi"` is the default.

    Consider multi-session for potential cost savings, but be mindful of performance impacts from shared resources.
 You might need to adjust cluster size if slowdowns occur, which could affect overall cost.